dcampbell01/httpSer/README.md

 How to Run the Server:
 ----------------------

-Make sure that a file named index.h, containing valid html, exists in the same directory as the executable.
+Make sure that a file named index.html, containing valid html, exists in the same directory as the executable.
 In that directory, type the following then press enter at the end of each line: chmod 777 index.htm